128technology/docs/docs/about_supported_platforms.md

 LTE certification is a superset of [128T certification](#128t-certified-platform).
 Systems that contain an **onboard** LTE adapater are required to pass certification from the carrier.

+LTE certified platforms have the following:
-* Has obtained PTCRB (or GCF in Europe) and mobile-carrier specific certification in the specified hardware platform
+* Has obtained PTCRB (or GCF in Europe) and mobile-carrier specific certification in the specified platform
 :::note
 certification is tied to a specific LTE card, hw platform, and 128T sw version
 :::
 * If certification is not present, SIM card acquisition may be difficult from carrier in large quantities

-## Minimum Hardware Specifications
+## Minimum Platform Specifications

+These are the minimum platform specifications for running the 128T software.

-### 128T
+### Router

 * 4C Intel processor
 * 8GB ECC Memory